fcpp-experiments/oldnbr-evaluation/README.md

-# FCPP oldnbr case study
+# FCPP oldnbr evaluation case study

-Quick-start aggregate computing `oldnbr` case study.
+Quick-start aggregate computing `oldnbr-evaluation` case study.
 All commands below are assumed to be issued from the cloned git repository folder.
 For any issues, please contact [Giorgio Audrito](mailto:giorgio.audrito@unito.it).

+## Build configuration
+There are two usecases: SMALL (default), BIG.
+To choose, you can use the `AP_USE_CASE` define, like this:
+./make.sh gui  build -DAP_USE_CASE=BIG runner
+You can also choose the reliability function used to weight the neighbours.
+The options are: OLDNBRCONNECTION (default), UNICONNECTION, BICONNECTION.
+To choose, you can use the `AP_RELIABILITY_MODE` define, like this:
+./make.sh gui  build -AP_RELIABILITY_MODE=BICONNECTION runner

 ## References